 Enter the Texas Tech University campus via the main gate and travel around Memorial Circle to the Science Building (Geosciences and Physics).
 We are located on the second floor of the Science Building in Room 206.

 In 2006 we announced the acquisition of an Agilent 7500cs inductively coupled plasma quadrupole mass spectrometer (ICP-MS) and a New Wave UP213 Nd:YAG laser system.
-The laser ablation sampling system can be used in conjunction with the ICP-MS to study a wide range of solid materials.
-In situ investigations can be made of the chemical compositions of minerals, natural glasses, fused whole rock glasses, and compositional zoning within individual mineral crystals.
-The ICP-MS makes possible the study of trace element concentrations in a variety of biological materials including otoliths (fish ear bones), bird feathers, and tissues.
+The laser ablation sampling system can be used in conjunction with the ICP-MS to study trace element abundances in a wide range of solid materials.
+In situ trace element analysis can be made in minerals, natural glasses, fused whole rock glasses, and compositional zoning within individual mineral crystals.
+Trace element analysis can also be provided for non-geological materials if appropriate standards are available.

 When requesting an analysis, try to include as much of the following information as possible in your initial email: